 • Practice recovery coaching skills

 This course is adopted by the Connecticut Community for Addiction Recovery (CCAR) recovery coaching model and is based on the recovery coaching concepts developed by William White.

 Addiction Recovery Coach Training

 The focus on day one of the Peer Recovery Coach Training is to create a safe learning environment where new knowledge transfer can occur and basic assumptions and values can be challenged.
 Participants will get a firm foundation in recovery coaching terminology, role clarification, and guiding principles.

 Day two examines the optimal ways of working with recovering people with knowledge acquisition and skill development in the role of recovery coaches.

 Day three focuses on knowledge acquisition regarding recovery models and change models as well as a strong focus on skill development in motivating others to change.
-Medication assisted recovery and co-occuring disorders are included.
+Medication-assisted recovery and co-occurring disorders are included.

 Day four has two distinct components: knowledge and skills development on issues of spirituality, cultural competence and ethics, and an immersion into recovery resources and how to access them.